 That’s not all, drinking a beer post-workout can also be a great way to restore carbs - inevitably used up in a 60-minute workout - and boost electrolytes!

 It feels like everyone’s always going on about how wine is highly nutritious and full of antioxidants but let’s have a bit of a closer look at beer.

 Though the flavonoids in barley are different from those in the grapes used in wine, they are also an excellent source of antioxidants.

-That’s not all, most beers are higher than wine in protein and vitamin B, not to mention that beer also contains iron, calcium, phosphates, and fiber.
+That’s not all, most beers are higher than wine in protein and, not to mention that beer also contains iron, calcium, phosphates, and fiber.

 The beer benefits: for the mind

 Just like the ancient people that would gather for a pint at Göbekli Tepe in Eastern Turkey, not much has changed between then and now.
 Most of us still enjoy getting together with friends and cracking open a cold one.

 Even though it may seem a bit taboo, we think it is important to have an honest discussion about some of the psychological benefits of drinking beer.

 Best enjoyed in moderation, beer can be an effective social lubricant that promotes creativity and innovation, not to mention love and friendship.